Samritha-05/techno/README.md

-# we have techno universe here
+# we have technological universe here
+----its amazing